 OneDesk doubles for the new client as integrated project management and helpdesk platforms which allow the clients to manage ongoing projects and serve their customers simultaneously on the same platform.
-The capacity to organize projects and revert to feedbacks, tickets or conversations is especially important for a start-up company like our new client, considering the development team that built the software product is also responsible for supporting the software.
+The capacity to organize projects and revert to feedback, tickets or conversations is especially important for a start-up company like our new client, considering the development team that built the software product is also responsible for supporting the software.
 Thus, the ability to access project management tools and manage helpdesk tickets on the same system brings about efficiency.

 The OneDesk platform consists of 3 core applications namely the main web app, mobile app, and customer app.
 The OneDesk mobile app inherits a lot of the features of the main web app and it is available for Android and iOS users.
 The app enables users to perform certain activities on the move, including checking up on projects and activities that involve the specific user, managing and creating helpdesk conversations, and managing work hours or timesheets.
 The mobile app is designed for internal users and our new client’s internal team members can manage their activities on mobile.

-OneDesk’s customer app does not only connect the customers with the client’s support teams but also provides an avenue to involve the customers in the corresponding project management process, if the company desires.
+OneDesk’s client portal software does not only connect the customers with the client’s support teams but also provides an avenue to involve the customers in the corresponding project management process, if the company desires.
 The customer app can be integrated into the company’s website like a widget by using a code snippet or by simply installing the OneDesk plugin if the company’s website is WordPress-based.
 Once installed, the customer app widget presents an array of applications to customers, each serving a unique purpose.
 One of the widget apps is the messenger, which allows the users to have LiveChat conversations with the company’s support agents.
-The portal is another widget tool, which that enables customers to manage and view the status of tickets or any other items the customer has submitted through the customer app.
+The client portal is another widget tool, which that enables customers to manage and view the status of tickets or any other items the customer has submitted through the customer app.
 The webform tool is the part of the customer app where customers can create ad submit tickets or other enabled user items such as feedback or feature request.
 A knowledgebase tool is also accessible via the customer app and it can be used by the company to disseminate helpful information to customers.
 Content of the knowledgebase is configurable, and the internal team can define which customers see what.

 When it comes to tickets, among other items a customer can create like feedback and bug reports, OneDesk provides several ways to create customer tickets.
 One way to go about this is to receive tickets directly as emails through a designated OneDesk address which is uniquely generated for the company.
 Existing company support email addresses can also be auto-forwarded to this designated email address just to funnel all tickets through OneDesk.
 Emails sent to these addresses will be automatically captured on OneDesk and logged as tickets on behalf of the customers.
-In addition to that, customers can create their tickets through the customer portal on the customer app or internal team members can create tickets for the customer using the main web app.
+In addition to that, customers can create their tickets through the client portal on the customer app or internal team members can create tickets for the customer using the main web app.
 Another way to add tickets is to import the tickets in mmp, mpt, or csv format.

 When creating a ticket for customers via the main app, internal users can specify the project folder in which the ticket belongs.
 This method makes it easier to organize tickets.
 Users can also assign tickets to users or team of users, and specify the people who are involved in the project as followers.
 Once the ticket is created, OneDesk allows the company to carry customers along by allowing them to get notifications of ongoing activities on their tickets.